mglev1n/display-item-order/README.md

 1. Processes your document after rendering (post-render)
 2. Identifies cross-referenced items based on their prefixes
+3. For items specified in `display-item-order`:
-3. Collects these items while preserving their order within sections
+   - Collects these items while preserving their order within sections
-4. Creates sections at the end of your document
+   - Creates sections at the end of your document
-5. Places items in their respective sections according to `display-item-order` (if specified).
-If a key is not explicitly specified in `display-item-order`, it will be placed at the end.
+   - Places items in their respective sections according to the specified order
+4. All other cross-referenced items remain in their original positions

 ## Use Cases

 This extension is particularly useful for:

-- Academic papers requiring figures and tables at the end
+- Academic papers requiring specific figures at the end while keeping other display items in-line
 - Documents with supplementary materials that need specific organization
-- Any document where you want to separate content from supporting visuals
+- Any document where you want to control which display items appear at the end versus in-line with the text

 ## Contributing